salizzar/salizzar.github.io/_posts/2014-11-06-creating-a-github-jekyll-blog-using-docker.markdown

 * Forces Jekyll to polling periodically in order to detect changes (`--force_polling`)

 Open your browser and type Docker IP (setted by `DOCKER_HOST` envvar) followed by :4000 (Jekyll HTTP Server port) and you see your blog running on Docker.
+If you runs OSX, type in your terminal:

+	$ open `echo $DOCKER_HOST | sed 's/tcp/http/' | sed 's/2376/4000/'`

 I recommend you to look at [Jekyll Documentation][jekyll_docs] to configure your personal information inside `_config.yml` file, setting custom templates / add plugins.